inttter/mdbadges-cli/CONTRIBUTING.md

 git push
 ```

-> When writing commit messages, make sure to follow the [Convential Commits][] guidelines.
-If you would like, you can use [Gitmoji][] aswell for commit emojis.
+> When writing commit messages, make sure to follow the [Conventional Commits][] guidelines.
+If you would like, you can use [Gitmoji][] as well for commit emojis.

 You can now create a pull request with your changes.